 The next few years will be critical to all IT leaders as they execute on plans for a transition to a modern cloud-based IT infrastructure needed to serve their digital business needs.
 According to IDC, 60% of top 1,000 Asia Pacific organizations will have a digital transformation at the center of their corporate strategy by the end of 2017.

 Digital Now or Digital Mess

-IT leaders are constantly struggling to balance legacy IT needs, budget demands and the need to modernize to meet the demands for a digital future.
-The survey found that currently, about 42% of respondents are already on the hybrid cloud journey, which is expected to increase to 48% in the next 12 – 18 months.
-Today, 36% are still only using private cloud and 22% are using purely public cloud solutions.
+IT leaders are constantly struggling to balance legacy IT needs, budget demands and the need to modernise to meet the demands for a digital future.
+The survey found that currently, 34% of respondents in Thailand are already on the hybrid cloud journey which is expected to increase to 50% in the next 12 – 18 months.
+52% are still only using private cloud and 14% are using purely public cloud solutions.
 The study showed that respondents are not likely to increase their investments in private or public only cloud solutions, reinforcing the demand for a more integrated, hybrid approach.